 The most common source of a sewer smell in house is from missing, ill-fitted, or loose sewer trap plugs.
 The sewer access pit is the first place to check, and maybe the last place most people look.
 In the bottom of most access pits in a basement is the house trap.

 A house trap us U shaped so water sits in the bottom of the trap.
 This water serves as a barrier between sewer gases from the city sewer, and your home or business.
 If the sewer trap is not properly sealed with trap plugs, a sewer smell will be present from sewer gases escaping from the public sewer.

 Most house traps are double vent – meaning they require two plugs or caps.
 There are two openings in order to allow for the drain system to be easily cleaned in each direction.
 Replacement plugs or caps are extremely inexpensive, costing around $10.00 or less each.
-In older house traps fit-all plugs can be used.
+In older house traps a fit-all plug can be used.
 Fit-all plugs are lead lined and can conform to the irregular or worn openings in older house traps.

 Sewer smell in house from a dried out house trap sump